vickywane/documentation/contributing/development/dev-contribution-guide.md

 ### Ask for Help

-If you stuck or you have a question, join our slack \#engineering channel through the link below:
+If you are stuck or have a question, join our slack \#engineering channel through the link below:

 > [https://slack.opencollective.com/](https://slack.opencollective.com/)